JaqiKal/task-master/README.md

 ### Media

-For this project no external media was used for creation of this project.
+For this project, no external media was used for the creation of this project.

 *<span style="color: blue;">[Back to Content](#content)</span>*